 In 2006, the Ministry of Culture joined the International Network on Cultural Policy and the CULTURELINK network.
-Previously, Estonia has joined networks of cultural cooperation at the European level, such as ELIA (The European League of Institutes of the Arts) and EIPCP (the European Institute for Progressive Cultural Policies); and on the international level Estonian universities, institutes or organisations are members of ICCPR (the International Conference on Cultural Policy Research) and ICCM (the International Centre of Culture and Management).
+Previously, Estonia has joined networks of cultural cooperation at the European level, such as ELIA (The European League of Institutes of the Arts) and EIPCP (the European Institute for Progressive Cultural Policies).
+On the international level Estonian universities, institutes or organisations are members of ICCPR (the International Conference on Cultural Policy Research) and ICCM (the International Centre of Culture and Management).